MU LibraryFINDGET HELPSERVICESABOUT Skip to Main Content

 Not sure if a particular journal is peer-reviewed?
 Check out Ulrichsweb.
 This database (also found in the A-Z database list from "Quick Links" on the library website) provides detailed information on publications.
 Look for the referee icon to indicate it is a peer-reviewed journal.

-The black and white “ref jersey” icon below indicates that Higher Education is a peer-reviewed journal, but Education Week is not.
+The black and white “ref jersey” icon in the screenshot below indicates that Higher Education is a peer-reviewed journal, but Education Week is not.